qgis/QGIS-Documentation/source/docs/training_manual/processing/hydro.rst

 .. image:: img/hydro/dem.png

-The first module to execute is *Catchment area*.
+The first module to execute is *Catchment area* (in SAGA >=2.2 it is called *Flow accumulation (Top Down)*).
 You can use anyone of  the others named *Catchment area*.
 They have different algorithms underneath, but the results are basically the same.

 Select the DEM in the *Elevation* field, and leave the default values for the rest of parameters.